richard-acquah/Network-Protocol-Analyzers-Lab/README.md

 + The Main Toolbar: It contains packet capture tools.
 + The Filter Toolbar: It is used to filter packets.
 + The Packets List Pane: Contains lists of captured packets.
-+ The Packet byte Pane: Contains information about each captured packet.
++ The Packet details Pane: Contains information about each captured packet.
++ The packet Byte Pane:
-+ The Status Toolbar: It shows the profile and displays the packet number.
++ The Status Toolbar: It shows the profile and the packet number.

 <img width="669" alt="captured trafiic11" src="https://github.com/richard-acquah/Network-Protocol-Analyzers-Wireshark-Lab/assets/136107996/e26d1701-d030-477a-b8ca-cfb1b4cd7174">